-The Compensation Committee oversees the compensation of our NEOs and our executive compensation programs and initiatives.
-The Compensation Committee typically reviews executive officer compensation, including base salary, short-term incentives and long-term incentives, in the first quarter of each fiscal year, to understand competitive market compensation levels and practices based on the most recently completed year.
+Compensation Committee The oversees the our compensation of our NEOs and executive compensation programs and initiatives.
+The Compensation Committee typically reviews executive officer compensation, including base salary, short-term incentives and long-term incentives, in the first guarter of each fiscal year, to understand competitive market compensation levels and practices based on the most recently completed year.
 In connection with this review, the Compensation Committee considers any input it may receive from our CEO in evaluating the performance of each executive officer and sets each executive officer's target total direct compensation for the current year based on this review and the other factors described above.